wcarmon/docs/golang/toml.md

 ```

 # Burnt Sushi
-- use Metadata.Undecoded for "extra" fields
+1. use Metadata.Undecoded for "extra" fields
-- use Metadata.IsDefined for "missing" fields
+1. use Metadata.IsDefined for "missing" fields
-- use Unmarshal interface to self unmarshal
+1. use Unmarshal interface to self unmarshal

-# P
+# Pelletier
+1. TODO

 # Unfiled